enyojs/enyo-docs/developer-guide/key-concepts/components.md

 ```

 As the name implies, this is a simple randomized timer component.
 Its kind is
-`enyo.Component`, so it inherits and extends the behavior of the
+`Component`, so it inherits and extends the behavior of `enyo/Component`.
+It
-`enyo.Component` object.
-It generates an event when the timer fires and exposes
+generates an event when the timer fires and exposes a couple of properties to
-a couple of properties to control the firing frequency.
-As you can see, it's
+control the firing frequency.
+As you can see, it's straightforward to expose
-straightforward to expose properties and events.
+properties and events.

 ## Properties

-Exposed properties are placed in a `"published"` block and may include a default
+Exposed properties are placed in a `published` block and may include a default
 value.

 To retrieve a published property's value, call `get()`.
 For example,